Great Card If

 - 25% back on inflight purchases: When you use your card to purchase drinks or Wi-Fi on board, you’ll receive 25% of the purchase back as a statement credit.

-- Unlimited tier qualifying points: Reach Southwest A-List status faster by earning 2,000 tier qualifying points toward A-List status for every $5,000 spent on your card.
+- Tier qualifying points: Reach Southwest A-List status faster by earning 2,000 tier qualifying points toward A-List status for every $5,000 spent on your card.
 Since there is no limit to the number of tier-qualifying points you can earn this way, you could spend your way to Southwest A-List status.

 Travel and Purchases Protections